Primary gravitational waves at high frequencies I: Origin of suppression in the power spectrum

 where we have defined $\kappa=k\vert {\bm x}-{\bm x}'\vert $.
 On suitably regulating the first integral, we can evaluate it to be

 We can evaluate the second integral by introducing a comoving infrared cutoff, say, $k_{_\mathrm{IR}}$.
-Upon doing so, we finally arrive at the adiabatic contribution at the second order to the two-point function in real space to be
+Upon doing so, we finally arrive at the adiabatic contribution up to the second order to the two-point function in real space to be

 where $\mathrm{Ci}(z)$ denotes the cosine integral function~\cite{Gradshteyn:2007}.
 On Taylor expanding for small $\vert {\bm x}-{\bm x}'\vert$, we obtain that

 where ${\bm x}_\mathrm{p}=a {\bm x}$ denotes the physical distance.
 Note that, when $a''=0$, this quantity reduces to the correlation function of a free field in Minkowski spacetime, as expected.
 To regularize in real space, it is this quantity that should be subtracted from the complete correlation function.